samuel-book/samuel_shap_paper_1/introduction/intro.md

 ## Background

 Stroke is a common cause of adult disability.
-Most strokes (about four out of five) are caused by a blood clot in the brain.
-Expert opinion is that about one in five patients should receive clot-busting drugs to break up the blood clot that is causing their stroke, and this is the target set in the NHS long term plan.
-This clot-busting treatment is called *thrombolysis*.
+Most strokes (about four out of five) are caused by a blood clot in the brain, and have the potential to be treated with clot-busting drugs to break up the blood clot that is causing their stroke  - this is called *thrombolysis*.
+Thrombolysis improves stroke outcomes overall, with more people being able to carry out their normal daily activities.
+There is, however, a small risk of a bleed in the brain, which is fatal in about 1 in 50 patients receiving thrombolysis, with the risk bing highest in those with the most severe strokes.
+Overall, thrombolysis does not increase risk of death, as the risk of death from a bleed is balanced out by the benefits of thrombolysis to others.
+Clinicians, patients, and carers, must however consider both benefits and risks of thrombolysis when deciding on whether to use it.

+Expert opinion is that about one in five patients should receive thrombolysis, and this is the target set in the NHS long term plan.
 At the moment only about one in nine patients actually receive this treatment in the UK.
 There is a lot of variation between hospitals, which means that the same patient might receive different treatment depending on which hospital they attend.

 In a previous project, [SAMueL-1](https://samuel-book.github.io/samuel-1/introduction/intro.html), we trained machine-learning models to predict whether any individual patient would receive thrombolysis in any hospital.
 This allowed us to investigate what differences in treatment are likely to be due to differences between patients, and what differences in treatment were likely to be due to differences between hospitals.

 ## Aims of this study

-The aims of this study were 1) to apply *explainable machine learning* techniques to investigate the most significant features that drive decisions to use thrombolysis at different hospitals, and 2) to model and explain what are the the features that are most important in hospitals making *different* decisions about any given patient.
+The aims of this study were 1) to apply *explainable machine learning* techniques to investigate the most significant features that drive decisions to use thrombolysis at different hospitals, and 2) to model and explain what are the the features that are most important in hospitals that we predict would make *different* decisions about any given patient.

 ## What is *Explainable Machine Learning*?

 Machine learning models generally learn from large sets of data - learning patterns between aspects of the data and some outcome of interest.
-In this case the data contains a range of *features* about the patient, such as their age, sex, a breakdown of their stroke symptoms, etc. The machine learning model learns the relationship between those features and the *target* that we would like to predict - that is whether the patient receives thrombolysis or not.
+In this case the data contains a range of *features* about the patient, such as their age, sex, a breakdown of their stroke symptoms, etc. The machine learning model learns the relationship between those features and whether the patient receives thrombolysis or not.

-A high level diagram of our machine learning is shown in {numref}`Figure {number} <high_level_md>`.
+A general diagram of our machine learning is shown in {numref}`Figure {number} <high_level_md>`.

 :::{figure-md} high_level_md
 <img src="./images/ml_model_high_level.png" width="600">

-A basic depiction of machine learning models trained to predict use of thrombolysis for any patient given 1) the hospital they attend, 2) patient and clinical information, and 3) pathway and process information.
+A general depiction of machine learning models trained to predict use of thrombolysis for any patient given 1) the hospital they attend, 2) patient and clinical information, and 3) pathway and process information.
 :::

 There are many different types of machine learning (here we use one called *XG-Boost*), but all are making predictions based on similarities to what the model has seen before.
 Many machine learning models are what we call a *black box* model - that is we give it some information, and it makes a prediction, but we don't know *why* it made that particular prediction.

-*Explainable Machine Learning* seeks to be able to communicate *why* a model make the prediction it does.
-We seek to understand, and communicate, the general patterns that the model is making (sometimes we call this *global explainability*), as well as why the model made the prediction it did for one particular patient (sometimes we call this *local explainability*).
+*Explainable Machine Learning* seeks to be able to communicate *why* a model makes the prediction it does.
+We seek to understand, and communicate, the general patterns that the model is making (we call this *global explainability*), as well as why the model made the prediction it did for one particular patient (we call this *local explainability*).
 We also try to explain other important aspects about the model such as where the training data came from (and how representative is that data of where the model will be used in practice), and how sure we can be of the model's predictions - both generally and for any particular prediction.

 In this project we are very much on a journey - discovering what different people would like to know about the model.
 Do patients, carers, clinicians, and other machine learning researchers all want to know the same things, or different things?
-How can we tailor *explainable machine learning* output to the wished of different audiences?
+How can we tailor *explainable machine learning* output to the wishes of different audiences?

 (*Explainable machine learning* may also be known as *Explainable ML*, *Explainable artificial intelligence*, or *Explainable AI*).